-Timothy: he may possibly be considered an apostle, since Paul names him in 1 Thess.
-1:1 and then he went on mission trips with Paul and may be included in Paul’s statement in 1 Thess.
-2:6, which says “as apostles we” […].
+Timothy: he may possibly be considered an apostle, since Paul names him in 1 Thessalonians 1:1 and then he went on mission trips with Paul and may be included in Paul’s statement in 1 Thessalonians 2:6, which says “as apostles we” […].
 But he was more likely part of the so-called church apostles (see below).

-Andronicus and Junia: they were apostles of Christ (Rom.
-16:7), because the Greek says they were “noteworthy” or “prominent” among the apostles.
+The apostles in Romans 16:7: Andronicus and Junia were apostles of Christ, because the Greek says they were “noteworthy” or “prominent” among the apostles.
 This is confirmed by the Greek-speaking church fathers who had no problem in saying Andronicus and Junia (a female name attested about 250 times) and not Junias (a male name never attested).
 They were not merely “well known to the apostles” (Rom.
 16:7).

 This post shows that the door is open to women being apostles in Paul’s day:

 Women, Men, and Five Ministry Gifts in Ephesians 4:11

 Some see a lower level of apostles, the so-called “apostles of the churches.”
 We can also call them church apostles.
 Let’s explore this issue.

 They are church apostles or messengers who were sent by the more prominent apostles, or the churches recognized their authority and calling.
 This is a nontechnical sense of the word apostle.